xyntechx/focused-macros/README.md

 Graphs of effect size against timestep and macro length against timestep are saved in `output/plots`.

-For each of these folders, its subfolders correspond to the max fringe size used for macro learning (e.g. `n10` means the focused macros used were learned using greedy BFS with a fringe of max size `N_m * 10`)
+For each of these folders, its subfolders correspond to the max fringe size used for macro learning (e.g. `n10` means the focused macros used were learned through greedy BFS with a fringe of max size `N_m * 10`).